nassernajibi/nassernajibi/README.md

 ## Hi, I'm Nasser!

 I'm a postdoctoral associate in the [Department of Biological and Environmental Engineering](https://cals.cornell.edu/biological-environmental-engineering) at [Cornell University](https://www.cornell.edu/).
-I work towards advancing our understanding of water systems by integrating physical processes and statistical computations for analyzing and modeling complex hydroclimate processes in a changing environment.
+I work towards advancing our understanding of water systems by integrating physical processes and statistical computations of complex hydroclimate processes in a changing environment.

 Prior to this, I received my Ph.D. and M.Phil. degrees in Civil and Environmental Engineering from the Department of Civil Engineering of [Grove School of Engineering](https://www.ccny.cuny.edu/engineering) at [The City College of New York](https://www.ccny.cuny.edu/) of [The City University of New York](https://www.cuny.edu/) (New York, NY) in 2019 and 2017, respectively.